jbelke/dat-react-native/README.md

 3. Install dependencies of Node.js to the device too, in the directory `nodejs-assets/nodejs-project`.

+4. Open the directory `android` with the Android Studio to download the Gradle dependencies.

-4. Now is just execute!
+5. Now is just execute!

 `react-native run-ios` or `react-native run-android`